lndgalante/solutils/README.md

 ##### getEncodedBufferFromData()

-Returns a serialized buffer from a data array, to afterwards use in your instructions.
+Returns a serialized buffer from a data array, to be used afterwards in your instructions.

-> ⚠️ WARNING: Data sent to getEncodedBufferFromData should be in correct order that the program receives it.
+> ⚠️ WARNING: Data sent to getEncodedBufferFromData should be in the correct order that the program receives it.

 _Example_